github/explore/topics/product-management/index.md

 topic: product-management
 wikipedia_url: https://en.wikipedia.org/wiki/Product_management
 ---
-Product management is an organizational function within a company, dealing with new product development, business justification, planning, verification, forecasting, pricing, product launch, marketing of a product and products at all stages of the product lifecycle.
+Product management is an organizational function within a company, dealing with new product development, business justification, planning, verification, forecasting, pricing, product launch, marketing of a product, and products at all stages of the product lifecycle.